 Sara Prager, ETF Strategist, UBS Investment Management

 Ed Coyne, EVP, National Sales, Sprott Asset Management USA, Inc.

 5:05-5:15 – Closing Remarks – Chris Romano, Director of Research, ETF Global

 5:15-6:15 – Networking Cocktail Reception (Exhibit Area) sponsored by Exchange Traded Concepts

 There will be a private reception for attendees immediately following the program.

-IMCA® has accepted The ETP Forum for 6 hours of CE credit towards the CIMA®, CIMC®, and CPWA® certifications, the CFP Board has accepted this event for 6 hours of CE credit towards the CIMA®, CIMC®, CPWA® and CFP certifications.*
+The CFA Institute has approved this event for 6 hours of CE credit, IMCA® has accepted this event for 6 hours of CE credit towards the CIMA®, CIMC®, and CPWA® certifications and the CFP Board has accepted this event for 6 hours of CE credit towards the CFP certifications.